 Hi, I am Emiliano and I teach piano.

-If we are to start a student / teacher relationship, it is necessary that you know a bit more about me and my musical journey.
+If we are going to start a student / teacher relationship, you might want to know a bit more about me and my musical journey.
 I hope you like a story, so here goes 🙂

 If we are here today right now, me writing this and you reading it, it’s because of this little happy tune:

 So one day I asked my dad if I could take piano lessons.
-The following week he bought me an upright Petrof, new, and I was brought to meet a prominent teacher in my area, Mrs De Anna.
+The following week he bought me a new upright Petrof, and I a meeting was arranged to meet a prominent teacher in my area, Mrs De Anna.
 I was lucky.